For Commuter Students

 On occasion, the program will offer events which run late into the evening or require students to be driven to secondary locations.
 In those instances, we will provide students a ride home.

-We mandate all students utilize the group system (groups are made up of 3 or more people) whenever they venture off campus.
+We mandate all students utilize the group system (made up of 3 or more people) from 7:00pm to curfew whenever they venture outside the building or off campus.
 We ask that commuter students follow the same check-out procedures as residential students:

 - Travel and stay in groups of (3) or more at all times